 When it comes to food, there’s a wealth of information available.
 Some of it can be confusing, conflicting or just plain complicated.
-Here, Lynn Clay provides a glossary of important nutritional terms and explains how the straightforward process of getting your nutritional needs sorted can help you become a faster, stronger and healthier cyclist
+Here, Lynn Clay explains the basics you need to know

 Get these things right and the rest is just the icing on the cake.
 From the importance of carbohydrate and protein to when and what to eat and drink before, during and after a ride, we have the answers.